We investigate and enforce against unacceptable breaches of planning control.

 After receiving a report we will:

-• send an acknowledgement to the complainant, within three working days of receiving the complaint, with contact details of the officer who will be dealing with the case
+send an acknowledgement to the reporter, within three working days of receiving the report, with contact details of the Planning Enforcement Officer who will be dealing with the case

 What if someone makes a complaint about my property?

-If someone makes a complaint about your property, you may be contacted by a member of our planning enforcement team.
-The case officer will carry identification when visiting your property.
-You should provide as much information as possible to enable the case officer to decide whether or not there is a breach of planning control.
+If someone makes a report about your property, you may be contacted by a member of our Planning Enforcement Team.
+The officer will carry identification when visiting your property.
+You should provide as much information as possible to enable the officer to decide whether there is a breach of planning control.
 Quick responses to correspondence will help to speed up the process.

 What actions can the council take?